jancio/Patch-Based-Classification-of-Breast-Cancer-Histology-Images/README.md

-# Patch-based classification of breast cancer histology images
+# Patch-Based Classification of Breast Cancer Histology Images Using CNNs

 In this project I classify breast cancer histology images into four classes (normal, benign, in-situ carcinoma, and